-X. Planning
+XI.
+Planning

-The comprehensive planning process is concerned with the systematic consideration of needs and strategies to improve the social, economic, physical and political environment and well being of the people of the area.
+The comprehensive planning process is concerned with the systematic consideration of needs and strategies to improve the social, economic, physical and political environment and well-being of the people of the area.
 Such efforts have been developed over the last twenty years in the Golden Triangle Planning and Development District.
-Since the formation of the District in 1970, various resources have been pooled and efforts directed comprehensive planning toward development programs on an areawide coordinated basis, with regional а technical assistance program.
+Since the formation of the District in 1970, various resources have been pooled and efforts directed toward comprehensive planning and development programs on an areawide basis, coordinated with a regional technical assistance program.

-At the regional level, the GTPDD has been as the official Regional designated Clearinghouse under Executive Order 12372.
+At the regional level, the GTPDD has been designated as the official Regional Clearinghouse under Executive Order 12372.
 The District reviews all proposed projects that are located within the boundary of the seven-county area, as well as those affecting the area.
-District has also been designated by the U. S. Bureau of the Census as a "Census Data Affiliate" and provides a source of census information in the area to interested persons.
-The GTPDD is also involved in land use planning, water and sewer, recreation, solid waste, housing, tourism, and economic aging, development projects on a district-wide basis.
+The District has also been designated by the U. S. Bureau of the Census as a "Census Data Affiliate" and provides a source of census information in the area to interested persons.
+The GTPDD is also involved in land use planning, water and sewer, recreation, solid waste, housing, aging, tourism, and economic development projects on a district-wide basis.